Travis Kvapil: 2005–present

 In 2007, Jack Roush, owner of Roush Racing, offered Kvapil a seat in the No. 6 Ford F-150 in the NASCAR Camping World Truck Series.
 Kvapil replaced Mark Martin in the truck, who moved to Ginn Racing, and David Ragan, who was promoted to replace Martin in the No. 6 Ford in the NASCAR Sprint Cup Series.
 Jack Roush, excited about signing with Kvapil, said, “We are pleased beyond measure that we were able to get a driver the caliber of Travis Kvapil.
 At only 30 years old with a Truck championship and two years of Sprint Cup experience under his belt, Travis brings great long and short term potential to and for Roush Racing.”
-He finished the season with four wins, three poles, eight Top 5s and 12 Top 10s.
+He finished the season with four wins, three poles, eight top-fives and twelve top-tens.
 He finished the season sixth in the driver point standings.
 He returned to Roush Fenway Racing as a part-time driver in 2008 when Joey Clanton was released from the No. 09 Ford.

 Roush recognized Kvapil's talents, and helped return to Cup with Yates Racing in 2008.
 Kvapil drove the famous No. 28 Yates Ford Fusion.
 Prior to the start of the season, Kvapil and teammate David Gilliland did not have a full-time sponsorship on their Yates Racing Fords.
 While Gilliland's team found full-time sponsorship, Kvapil's team had to piece together sponsorship throughout the season.
 K&N Filters-sponsored Kvapil's team for the Daytona 500.
-Two weeks later, Kvapil scored an eighth-place finish at Las Vegas Motor Speedway during the UAW-Dodge 400.
-The finish at LVMS, which was in an unsponsored car, gave Kvapil his third Top 10 of his career.
+Two weeks later, Kvapil scored an eighth place finish at Las Vegas Motor Speedway during the UAW-Dodge 400.
+The finish at LVMS, which was in an unsponsored car, gave Kvapil his third top-ten of his career.
 After the race, it was announced that Zaxby's would serve as a sponsorship for the No. 28 team in the Kobalt Tools 500 at Atlanta Motor Speedway, a race in which he finished 29th.
 With a one-race sponsorship deal with Northern Tool and Equipment, Kvapil finished sixth in the Aaron's 499 at Talladega.
 This gave him his career-best finish in the Sprint Cup Series.
 Kvapil picked up another Top 10 finish in the Dodge Challenger 500 at Darlington.
-Despite the lack of sponsorship for the year, Kvapil collected another four Top 10 finishes, finishing 23rd in the points standings.
+Despite the lack of sponsorship for the year, Kvapil collected another four top-ten finishes, finishing 23rd in the points standings.
 He also won the pole at the fall Talladega race, which turned out to be the last pole award for Yates Racing.

 In 2009, Kvapil returned to the No. 28, but the team was forced to close after six races due to lack of funding.
 Yates Racing ended up shutting down after the season.
 Kvapil qualified for several drivers through the rest of the year, but did not have a full-time ride.